vyomkesh-182006/hello.kyle/READMe.md

 hello kyle

-thgank you kyle for evrything
+Thank-you kyle for evrything.
-you got remove from school for CÖVID-20 and you expeld i am sa dfor u kyle this projject is for kyle html
+you got removed from school for CÖVID-19 and you expeld. i am so sad for u kyle. this projject is for kyle.

 #kyle
 # howtorun